-Grading, report cards, and PowerSchool WellSpring operates on the semester system.
+LifePlus operates on the semester system.
 Each child will be graded in academic areas.
 End-of-semester reports are activated through the PowerSchool student and PowerSchool parent portals at the close of each semester.
-Only the final end-of-year report card will be issued to parents in hardcopy.
 End-of-semester report cards will be issued to students leaving or upon request.
 Please request a report card a week in advance from the registrar.